Welcome to School of the Ozarks

 Academic Warning and Probation

 A student is placed on academic warning for receiving one F or two grades of D+ or lower in a marking period.
-A student is placed on academic probation for receiving two Fs or three or more grades of D+ or lower in a marking period, or being placed on academic warning for two consecutive marking periods.
-Any student who is placed on academic probation for an entire year must repeat that grade.
+A student is placed on academic probation for receiving two Fs or three or more grades of D+ or lower in a marking period, or is placed on academic warning for two consecutive marking periods.
+Any student who is placed on academic probation for an entire year may be required to repeat that grade.
 A student who has been on academic warning or probation for any semester during the school year may be required to take an online summer course at the discretion of the Dean of the Lab School.

 Arrival and Departure Procedures

-Students are to report to the flag pole for opening ceremonies (Monday-Thursday) no later than 9:00 a.m. *Friday morning ceremonies will start at 9:00 a.m. at Williams Memorial Chapel.
-Lifetime fitness will begin promptly at 8:00 a.m. on Tuesday and Thursday of each week.
+Students in grades 8-12 are to report to the flag pole for opening ceremonies (Monday-Thursday) no later than 9:00 a.m.
+Seventh grade students should report to the lower school commons area no later than 9:00 a.m. *Friday morning chapel will start at 9:00 a.m. at Williams Memorial Chapel.
+All grades will attend.
+Lifetime fitness will begin promptly at 8:00 a.m. on Monday and Wednesday for grades 7-8, and on Tuesday and Thursday for grades 9-12.
 [Parents are to report all absences to the office by 10:00 a.m.
 Any student coming in late must report to the office to be signed in by a parent (if the student drives, then a phone call from a parent is requested).]

 School dismisses at 4:15 p.m., unless a student’s work assignment requires him or her to stay later.
 Supervision is provided until 4:45 p.m.
 We request that students get picked up promptly after dismissal.